suriya-3108/TRAINING/README.md

         9) Print second largest prime number of n and return the time taken to find the number(in seconds).

+        10) program to get 'Hello World!' from an API using Flask.

+        11) write an endpoint to perform arithmetic calculation.

 ## HOW TO RUN?

 To run any of the Python programs in this repository, follow these steps: